-It doesn’t help that we’re still dealing with the coronavirus pandemic.
+It doesn’t help that we’re still dealing with a pandemic.
 “There is an association between areas with worse air pollution and worse outcomes for not only COVID-19 but for any issue where the immune system plays a role,” says family physician William Lang, chief medical officer at WorldClinic and former director of the White House Medical Unit.

 For those with preexisting respiratory conditions living in areas affected by wildfire smoke, Lang says it may be necessary to leave home until the fires are under control or the winds change.
 Otherwise, according to the doctors we spoke with, the best thing you can do to protect yourself from smoke inhalation is to stay indoors whenever possible.
-Make sure your doors and windows are closed tightly — Reza Ronaghi, a pulmonologist at UCLA Health Santa Monica Medical Center, advises sealing any gaps or cracks with old clothes or duct tape — and consider using an air purifier with HEPA filters to reduce the concentration of harmful smoke particles.
-It may seem counterintuitive, but Ronaghi also says to avoid vacuuming or dusting during this time as you may disrupt settled air particles, causing them to become airborne again.
+Make sure your doors and windows are closed tightly — Reza Ronaghi, a pulmonologist at UCLA Health Santa Monica Medical Center, advises sealing any gaps or cracks with old clothing or duct tape — and consider using an air purifier with HEPA filters to reduce the concentration of harmful smoke particles.
+It may seem counterintuitive, but Ronaghi says to avoid vacuuming or dusting during this time as you may disrupt settled air particles, causing them to become airborne again.

-If you must go outside, a face mask or respirator can help you avoid breathing in dangerous smoke particles.
-Unfortunately, the masks our experts say are most effective in protecting against smoke inhalation — N95 masks, which are certified by the National Institute for Occupational Safety and Health (NIOSH) to filter out 95 percent of airborne particles — are already in short supply due to the COVID-19 pandemic, and the CDC and FDA have urged the public not to buy them to ensure they’ll be available for health-care workers.
+If you must go outside, a face mask or respirator can help you avoid inhaling dangerous smoke particles.
+The masks recommended for preventing the spread of COVID-19 — N95 respirator masks, which are certified by the National Institute for Occupational Safety and Health (NIOSH) to filter out 95 percent of airborne particles — are also most effective in protecting against smoke inhalation, according to our experts.

-“That is why surgical masks and cloth masks are perfectly acceptable for protection from COVID-19, but because these masks don’t form tight seals and cannot filter out very small particles, they are not appropriate for smoke protection,” he says.
-According to Ronaghi, smoke particles are one-thirtieth the size of a single strand of hair and can easily slip through the gaps of a fabric face mask.
+“That is why surgical masks and cloth masks are perfectly acceptable for protection from COVID-19, but because these masks don’t form tight seals and cannot filter out very small particles, they are not appropriate for smoke protection,” Grayson says.
+According to Ronaghi, smoke particles are one-30th the size of a single strand of hair and can easily slip through the gaps of a fabric face mask.

-If you’re outside — and more than six feet away from other people — a respirator mask with a P100 filter (“the P also filters out oil-based particles, which can get through the N respirators to some extent,” says Lang) is also very effective at stopping smoke inhalation.
-The problem is it’s not great for protecting people around you from possible coronavirus exposure.
-While the respirator’s exhalation valve makes it easier for the wearer to breathe, it actually renders the mask useless in preventing transmission of the coronavirus, as all of the wearer’s respiratory droplets are dispersed outside the mask.
+If you’re outside — and more than six feet away from other people — a respirator mask with a P100 filter is very effective at stopping smoke inhalation (“The P also filters out oil-based particles, which can get through the N respirators to some extent,” adds Lang).
+The problem is it’s not great for protecting people around you from possible COVID exposure.
+While the respirator’s exhalation valve makes it easier for the wearer to breathe, it renders the mask useless in preventing COVID transmission, as all of the wearer’s respiratory droplets are dispersed outside the mask.